United Nations peacekeeping missions involving Pakistan: Completed missions

-United Nations Iraq–Kuwait Observation Mission (UNIKOM), was established on April 9, 1991 following the Gulf War by Security Council Resolution 689 (1991) and fully deployed by early May.
-In the aftermath of the 1991 Gulf war Kuwait found itself confronted with colossal post-war problems.
-They included the reclamation of the entire land of Kuwait which had been turned into a battlefield by Iraq and the Allied Forces.
+United Nations Iraq–Kuwait Observation Mission (UNIKOM), was established on April 9, 1991, following the Gulf War by Security Council Resolution 689 (1991) and fully deployed by early May.
+In the aftermath of the 1991 Gulf war, Kuwait found itself confronted with colossal post-war problems.
+These included the reclamation of the entire land of Kuwait which had been turned into a battlefield by Iraq and the Allied Forces.
 Almost the whole territory was infested with lethal mines, huge stockpiles of ammunition and explosives and vast dugouts, which made the normal use of land impossible.

 Finally the job was separately entrusted to Pakistan and six other countries.

 Pakistan was assigned the most difficult area in the north of Kuwait city.
 It was spread over 3000 square kilometers.
-Subsequently, reclamation of Bubiyan Island also was entrusted to Pakistan.
+Subsequently, reclamation of Bubiyan island was also entrusted to Pakistan.

 The operation was carried out by a task force of Pakistan Army engineers belonging to Frontier Works Organization.